 This month we’re going to discuss why some people are more likely to get cancer than others.

-As you’ll recall, cancer generally arises from mutations in the genetic code.
+As you may recall from our previous post, Introduction to Mutations and Cancer, cancer generally arises from mutations in the genetic code.
 Mutations can happen randomly, even in healthy cells, but they become more likely if DNA has been damaged.
 To prevent DNA damage from causing mutations, every organism has evolved DNA repair mechanisms to fix damage and preserve the genetic sequence.
 Humans have at least six different DNA repair pathways (depending how you count), each of which is particularly suited to certain types of damage.

 Here are (very) simplified descriptions of the major DNA repair pathways and the damage they fix:

 - Mismatch Repair (MMR) happens as DNA is being synthesized, such as during replication.
 If the incorrect nucleotide is incorporated (e.g., A gets added opposite C), the replication machinery backtracks, removes the newly created mismatch, and synthesis resumes.

 - Direct Reversal (DR) deals with small chemical additions, called adducts, on nucleotide bases.
 An enzyme or protein directly removes atoms that shouldn’t be on the base, restoring the original structure.

 - Base Excision Repair (BER) also deals with damage to single nucleotides.
 Rather than removing the lesion on the nucleotide, BER removes the entire base from the DNA strand, and then reads the complementary strand to fill in the gap.
 BER proteins can also repair breakage of the DNA backbone, provided only one side of the double helix is broken.